hantswilliams/dashboard-builder/docs/tutorials/mini-tutorial-matplotlib.md

 !!! note "Matploblib writing in web servers!!"
     When using matplotlib in a server environment we need to set a specific argument after loading in matplotlib: `matplotlib.use('Agg')`.
 This step is required for rendering any matplotlib visualizations in a flask-based web application.
 The `Agg` argument is used for file writing in our Flask app.
 For more information, please visit the matplotlib [documentation on backends](https://matplotlib.org/stable/users/explain/figure/backends.html) to see all that is possible.

+In the below section of code we have *used vanilla python to create a matplot plot.
+There is nothing unique to the dashboard_builder library that we have done below.
+Following best practices, we have just segmented this part of the code out of own main `app.py` file.

 ``` py title="example_matplot.py"

 import matplotlib